 The TBBBA has eight committees and one special committee which provide valuable services to the membership.
 The TBBBA encourages all of its members to become active in the committee of his or her choice.
 If you are interested in joining a committee, please contact the chair of the committee listed below.

 The CLE Committee is responsible for planning and presenting continuing legal education programs throughout the year for the benefit of our members.
 We strive to present topical programs that are of interest to the membership and that provide an opportunity to earn CLE credit, particularly ethics credit.
-In addition, the CLE Committee presents seminars, coordinates the annual holiday party and works with the Board on the annual dinner.
 There are many opportunities for members to participate in this committee, including developing program ideas, acting as a chair or co-chair for a particular program, participating in a program as a speaker or panel member and even working behind the scenes to support one or more programs.

-The TBBBA Consumer Workshops are usually presented on the first Tuesday of every month from September through May (excluding December) on the 5th Floor of the Federal Courthouse.
+The TBBBA Consumer CLE are usually presented on the first Tuesday of every month from September through May (excluding December).
 Topics focus on issues affecting consumer debtor and creditor attorneys and are presented by bankruptcy judges and practitioners.
-Pizza and drinks are provided by the Tampa Bay Bankruptcy Bar Association.
 Anyone is welcome.
-There is no cost to attend or requirement to RSVP, and no CLE is given for the workshop.
+There is no cost to attend but registration is required.

 The Cramdown is a Quarterly publication designed to be informative and useful for the TBBBA Membership.
 It is intended to be a fusion of scholarly articles, fun facts, pictures and announcements.
 Articles are solicited from volunteers including Judges and Lawyers and the Clerk’s Office and United States Trustee’s Office.
 The Cramdown seeks to be self-supporting through paid advertising.